-Richard Granstein is the chairman of the Department of Dermatology and the George W. Hambrick, Jr. Professor of Dermatology, at Weill Cornell Medical College, where he studies several aspects of the immunobiology of Langerhans cells, dendritic antigen-presenting cells that reside in the lower portion of the epidermis (the upper layer of the skin) that have a key role in immune responses within the skin.
+Richard Granstein is the chair of the Department of Dermatology and the George W. Hambrick, Jr. Professor of Dermatology, at Weill Cornell Medicine, where he studies several aspects of the immunobiology of Langerhans cells, dendritic antigen-presenting cells that reside in the lower portion of the epidermis (the upper layer of the skin) that have a key role in immune responses within the skin.

 Granstein directs the Dermatology Research Laboratory at Weill Cornell Medical College, where research programs involve studying the regulation of immune processes within the skin, the relationship of the skin's immune system to the development of skin cancers, and the mechanisms by which ultraviolet radiation alters immune responses in the skin.
 He also studies the regulation of the immune system by stress and the nervous system.